-If, based on the work we have performed on the other information we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 Responsibilities of the directors for the consolidated and separate financial statements